-In order to be eligible for SNP, you must be enrolled in Medicare Parts A and B, live in the service area and meet requirements that the plan targets.
+In order to be eligible for SNP, you must be enrolled in Medicare Part A and Medicare Part B, live in the service area and meet requirements that the plan targets.
 You can find out what SNP plans are available to you locally by using this online registry.

 There are three types of SNPs available:

 - Chronic-Condition Special Needs Plans (C-SNP) This plan is for beneficiaries with severe or disabling chronic conditions.
 C-SNP may target a single condition or more than one.